The Truth Behind Using CBD Oil For Sleep

 Our Final Thoughts on CBD as a Sleeping Aid

-Based on everything shared throughout this article, we can only hope for more and more tests to be carried out.
-CBD oil is showing its amazing potential for so many conditions and we’d love for sleep to be one of them.
-Based on the studies above, cannabidiol is showing positive results in its role of increasing sleep time as well as alertness and we are so grateful CBD is no longer living in the shadows of THC.
+Based on everything shared throughout this article, we can only hope for more tests to be carried out.
+CBD oil is showing amazing potential for so many conditions, and we’d love for sleep to be one of them.
+Based on the studies above, cannabidiol is showing positive results for its role of increasing sleep time as well as alertness, and we are so grateful CBD is no longer living in the shadows of THC.

-With that said, these studies have led us to assume (not a medical fact) that smaller sized dosages of CBD should be taken during the day, this will induce awakeness or alertness, which we think is phenomenal!
-But, as bed time begins to approach and a sleep aid is needed, it might be a good idea to take stronger doses of CBD.
-This may actually help a person achieve a deeper, “SWS” type sleep.
-Especially, if they are suffering from some sort of pain (Study #4).
+With that said, these studies have led us to assume (not state a medical fact) that smaller sized dosages of CBD should be taken during the day, this will induce wakefulness or alertness, which we think is phenomenal!
+However, as bed time begins to approach and a sleep aid is needed, it might be a good idea to take stronger doses of CBD.
+This may actually help a person achieve a deeper, “SWS” type of sleep, especially if they are suffering from some sort of pain (Study #4).

-Please understand that CBD is NOT a potentially relievement, nor a cure, and should only be considered a dietary supplement.
-Unless, of course, your Doctor/physician says otherwise.
-If you or a loved one is considering to take CBD in hopes to obtain better overall sleep, we highly recommend that you speak with your Doctor about it first and continue educating yourself by reading more about our recommendations on the best CBD for sleep products.
+Please understand that CBD is not a cure, and should only be considered a dietary supplement.
+Unless, of course, your doctor/physician says otherwise.
+If you or a loved one is considering to take CBD in hopes of obtaining better overall sleep, we highly recommend that you speak with your doctor about it first, and continue educating yourself by reading more about our recommendations on the best CBD for sleep products.

 Potential CBD Health Benefits List